socialcodia/RestApi/README.md

 Then they will check the `OTP` is correct or not, if correct then the new password will update into server.

 <b>Demo Url</b>
-* Api Url <a href="http://api.socialcodia.ml/resetPassword">http://api.socialcodia.ml/resetPassword</a>
+* API Url <a href="http://api.socialcodia.ml/resetPassword">http://api.socialcodia.ml/resetPassword</a>
+* GUI Url <a href="http://restui.socialcodia.ml/resetPassword">http://restui.socialcodia.ml/resetPassword</a>

 ## Update Account Password